-NEW FOR 2018 we are pleased to announce applications are now open for the new UEA and Norwich Research Park MRC Doctoral Antimicrobial Research Training (DART) iCASE studentships.
+NEW FOR 2018 applications are currently open for the new UEA and Norwich Research Park MRC Doctoral Antimicrobial Research Training (DART) iCASE studentships.

 Funded for 3.5 years, these prestigious studentships will be around antimicrobial resistance, including themes such as novel approaches to antibiotic discovery, rapid diagnostics, novel anti-infective therapies and using endogenous gut microbiota to protect against infectious diseases.